Summer Placement Testing

 Length of test: approximately 8:00AM to 12:00PM.
 Please check into the Student Services Office and ask for Mrs. Youngs.

-Incoming Freshmen and Sophomore transfer students who don't have a transcript will take either an EXPLORE (ACT-Based) or PSAT 9/10 exam.
+Incoming Freshmen and Sophomore transfer students who don't have a transcript will take either the PSAT 8/9 or the PSAT 10.

-Juniors and Seniors who don't have a transcript will take either a practice ACT or SAT for placement.
+Juniors and Seniors who don't have a transcript will take either a practice SAT for placement.

 Placement Testing FAQ's for Parents